mrtimothyduong/ADFS-Onload-JS/README.md

 ## Instructions
 Add the code to your onload.js including the description slashes to assist with identifying your code in future

+## Caveats
+Onload.js HRD code is only for device context and does not have granular support for administrators looking at multi-domain, multi-device type for ADFS deployments with additional Claims Providers.

 #### Automatically select Active Directory for Desktop Devices but still display Claims Provider selection for Mobile Devices
 ```
 // Automatically select Active Directory for Desktop Devices